bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 You can place almost any content inside the `<b-sidebar>` optionally scoped default slot, such as text, buttons, forms, images, or [vertical navs](/docs/components/nav#vertical-variation).

-The component supports a header and built in close button, of which you can optional disabled and provide your own header (if needed), and can be easily toggled with our `v-b-toggle` directive.
+The component supports a header and built in close button, of which you can optionally disable and provide your own header (if needed), and can be easily toggled with our `v-b-toggle` directive.

-The componet has little default styling, which provides you with great flexability in laying out the content of the sidebar.
+The componet has little default styling, which provides you with great flexibility in laying out the content of the sidebar.

 The `<b-sidebar>` component was introduced in BootstrapVue `v2.10.0`.